matteolobello/compass.js/README.md

 let planetName = compass.getUrlParameter("name")
 ```

-<b>Note: <b> scripts inside a route will be executed every time that route is shown!
+<b>Note:</b> scripts inside a route will be executed every time that route is shown!